ifilot/den2obj/_sources/installation.rst.txt

 argument to CMake.

 .. warning::
-    The OpenVDB package in the latest Ubuntu LTS (22.04 LTS) is incompatible with the Thread Building Blocks (tbb) library.
-As a workaround, one is required to compile a newer OpenVDB.
-OpenVDB v8.2 has been tried and tested by us.
-If you are compiling for Ubuntu 22.04 LTS, please read the additional instructions to compile OpenVDB.
+    A fairly recent version of OpenVDB is required for compatibility with modern dependencies.
+The version packaged in Ubuntu 22.04 LTS is incompatible with the current Thread Building Blocks (TBB) library.
+    We have tested and verified compatibility with OpenVDB on Ubuntu 24.04 LTS.
+    If you are working on Ubuntu 22.04 LTS, you might need to compile a recent version of OpenVDB from source.
+The instructions below are for Ubuntu 24.04 LTS.

 Ensure that the following libraries are installed by running::